BIT-MJY/SeqOT/README.md

 ## Data preparation

+Please use the following commands to prepare data. *We will also upload the preprocessed data used by SeqOT after the paper is accepted.*

 ### Range image generation

 Please use [this script](https://github.com/BIT-MJY/SeqOT/blob/main/tools/utils/gen_depth_data.py) to generate range images of NCLT dataset.
 You need to modify the params including `scan_folder` and `dst_folder`.